 A USB-C port and a headphone jack.
 That's all.
 For me, that's not enough.
 A reason not to buy a MacBook, even.
 What if I want to connect my iPhone and a second screen?
 I can't - unless I buy a separate hub (also called 'dock').

 MacBook Air 13 inches: unrivaled

 In its class, the battery life of MacBook Air is unrivaled.
 In benchmarks that continuously surf the web, Air's battery lasts for more than 12 hours.
 There are several benchmarks of course, but the Air will always last 2 or 3 hours longer than the MacBook.

 MacBook 12 inches: No socket?
 No problem

-If I bring a laptop along all day, I think it's important that I don't have to look for a socket every few hours.
-With the MacBook, that's not necessary.
+With a laptop that you take with you all day, it's important that you don't have to look for an outlet every few hours.
+And you don't have to with a MacBook 12 inches.
 Tests have shown that the MacBook has a battery life of about 9 hours when it's used to browse the Internet.

 The MacBook Air 13 inches is the winner when it comes to processing power.
 The MacBook 12 inches, in turn, scores better when it comes to handiness.
 Although, this difference isn't very big.
 The Apple MacBook 12 inches is no longer available.
 So if you're looking for a handy MacBook, the Apple MacBook Air is your best choice.